Affordable Seattle Usability Assessment

 Project Overview:

-I was recruited by the City of Seattle to conduct a market analysis of city service.
-My team specifically focused on creating a usability assessment for affordableseattle.org, a department within the City of Seattle.
-This usability assessment was then used to develop a white paper for UX research for the city.
+As part of my UX internship with the City of Seattle, my team conducted a market analysis of city service.
+My team specifically focused on creating a usability assessment for affordableseattle.org, a department within the city.
+This usability assessment was then used to develop a white paper for UX research for the city, and suggest a redesign of the existing Affordable Seattle website.

 We began with indexing every service offered on seattle.gov, including complementary sites like affordableseattle.com.
 This services map was helpful later on in our project as well, as we identified 105 services available on seattle.gov as 'affordability services' that were missing from affordableseattle.org

-Using our excel sheet, we converted it to a csv to create data visualizations in tableau.
-Here is an example of such a visualization, illustrating the number of services available for each impact group.
+Using our excel sheet, we converted it to a .csv to create data visualizations in tableau.
+Above is an example of such a visualization, illustrating the number of services available for each impact group.

 After testing affordableseattle.org with our peers, we compiled their feedback in Miro.
 This gave us a starting point to begin testing with our target audience.